starranuk/dice-game/README.md

  **Site is understandable and viewable regardless of screen size.**

- -As well as desktop all pages are accessible and viewable in the common Tablet and Mobile formats.
+ - As well as desktop all pages are accessible and viewable    in the common Tablet and Mobile formats and tests ranged from a Motorola G5s, Samsung Galaxy S5, 10" Amazon Kindle Fire Tablet and a widescreen desktop PC.

  **Site provides a method of contact.**

-Although no direct contact is initially predicted a contact email address is provided in the footer.
+ - Although no direct contact is initially predicted a contact email address is provided in the footer.

  **In Footer the user will find:**